-• Set the Send trap slider to Yes to send SNMP trap notifications when the state of this alert changes.

-- Set the SNMP Ver slider to v1 or v2 to identify the SNMP version. - Use the Low alert, Med alert and High alert sliders to select the level(s) of alert that will trigger the trap.
+- Set the Send trap slider to Yes to send SNMP trap notifications when the state of this alert changes. - Set the SNMP Ver to v1, v2, or v3 to identify the SNMP version. - Use the Low alert, Med alert and High alert sliders to select the level(s) of alert that will trigger the trap.
 For example, if you set the slider next to High alert to Yes, PEM will send a notification when an alert with a high severity level is triggered.

 Please note that you must configure the PEM Server to send notifications to an SNMP trap/notification receiver before notifications can be sent.
+For sending SNMP v3 traps, pemAgent will use 'User Security Model(USM)' which is in charge of authenticating, encrypting, and decrypting SNMP packets.